 This course examines resistance in Nazi-occupied Europe and Nazi Germany in the period 1939 to 1945.
 Above all, the course investigates the impact of Nazi social, economic and racial policies on European society, and the diverse ways in which 'ordinary' Europeans responded to these politics.

-P: 30 points at 200-level HIST, or 200-level Ancient History or 200-level MAOR R: HIST 281
+P: Any 30 points at 200 level from HIST, or any 60 points at 200 level from the Schedule V of the BA.
+R: HIST 281 $\,$